mahmoudimus/ac/docs/public/resources/faqs.md

 laws.
 * **Backups:** Explain your backup and recovery policy for customer data.
 You should publish your [RTO](http://en.wikipedia.org/wiki/Recovery_time_objective) and [RPO](http://en.wikipedia.org/wiki/Recovery_point_objective) targets, and explain if and when data is moved offsite.
-For Atlassian OnDemand, backups are made daily, and stored offsite on a weekly basis.
+For cloud products, backups are made daily, and stored offsite on a weekly basis.
 * **Account removal and data retention:** Explain how a customer can close an account and completely remove their data from your service.
-For Atlassian OnDemand, customer data is retained for 15 days after account removal and then unrecoverably deleted after that time.
+For Atlassian cloud applications, customer data is retained for 15 days after account removal and then unrecoverably deleted after that time.
 * **Data portability:** Explain if and how a customer can extract their data from your service.
 For example, is it possible to move from your hosted service to a downloaded version of your software?